Pyrgi Tablets

 Another area that the Pyrgi Tablets seem to throw light on is that Carthage was indeed involved in central Italy at this point in history.
-Such involvement was suggested by mentions by Polybius of a treaty between Rome and Carthage at about the same time period (circa 500 BC), and by Herodotus's accounts of Carthaginian involvement in the Battle of Allia (though this was over a century later).
+Such involvement was suggested by mentions by Polybius of a treaty between Rome and Carthage at about the same time period (circa 500 BC), and by Herodotus's accounts of Carthaginian involvement in the Battle of Alalia.
 But these isolated accounts did not have any contemporaneous texts from the area to support them until these tablets were unearthed and interpreted.
 Schmidtz originally claimed that the language pointed more toward an eastern Mediterranean form of Phoenician rather than to Punic/Carthaginian.
 But he has more recently reversed this view, and he even sees the possibility that the Carthaginians are directly referred to in the text.